 If you and your doctor agree that watchful waiting is a good idea, you will have regular checkups (such as every 3 months).
 You will receive treatment if symptoms occur.

 Although watchful waiting avoids or delays the side effects of cancer treatment, this choice has risks.
 In some cases, it may reduce the chance to control myeloma before it gets worse.

 You may decide against watchful waiting if you don’t want to live with untreated myeloma.
 If you choose watchful waiting but grow concerned later, you should discuss your feelings with your doctor.
 Another approach is an option in most cases.

 Treatment for multiple myeloma used to consist of only chemotherapy, but chemotherapy is only part of the treatment equation now.
 In fact, targeted therapies have become the mainstay of myeloma treatment.
 Over the past 15 years, more than 10 targeted therapies have been approved by the FDA for use in myeloma patients.

 Many different types of drugs are used to treat myeloma.
 People often receive a combination of drugs, and many different combinations are used to treat myeloma.

 Each type of drug kills cancer cells in a different way:

-- Chemotherapy: Chemotherapy kills fast-growing myeloma cells, but the drug can also harm normal cells that divide rapidly.
+Chemotherapy kills fast-growing myeloma cells, but the drug can also harm normal cells that divide rapidly.
 When chemotherapy is taken by mouth or injected into a vein or muscle, the drugs enter the bloodstream and can reach cancer cells throughout the body (systemic chemotherapy).

 You may receive the drugs by mouth or through a vein (IV).
 The treatment usually takes place in an outpatient part of the hospital, at your doctor’s office, or at home.
 Some people may need to stay in the hospital for treatment.